gregsaun/bear_extruder_and_x_axis/README.md

 ## Support my work

-The Bear project is made possible thanks to lots of supporter.
+The Bear project is made possible thanks supporters.
 Here are some way to support me:
-Become my patron with Patreon: https://www.patreon.com/gregsaun A tip via Paypal: paypal.me/gregsaun
+  - Become my patron with Patreon: https://www.patreon.com/gregsaun
+  - A tip via Paypal: paypal.me/gregsaun
-A tip via Thingiverse: https://www.thingiverse.com/pekcitron/about
+  - A tip via Thingiverse: https://www.thingiverse.com/pekcitron/about

+Big thank you in advance :heart:

 ## Thank you